andrewvaughan/template-core/.github/CONTRIBUTING.md

 #### Signed commits

-While [signed commits][sign-commits] aren't currently required, unsigned commits are considered deprecated.
-A requirement for signed commits is expected to be in place by mid-2024.

-It's possible that Project Maintainers _may_ have to squash unverified commits into verified commits during this transition to meet new project standards.
-If you use unsigned commits, this means you may potentially lose your contribution tracking and reflection on your GitHub profile for this work.
+Contributors must [sign all commits][sign-commits] for acceptance to this Repository.
+This requirement is for both security and to maintain your contribution tracking within the GitHub ecosystem.

 As such, the Project Maintainers **highly** recommend that you configure your development environment for commit signing before contributing to secure your contributions across all of your projects and to prevent disruption to your workflow when this new requirement comes into effect.
-More information on how to do this can be found, here:
+You can find more information on this, here:

 <https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits>